ScottVandervort/stock-app/README.md

 Stock information will be fetched live from a REST API at https://www.alphavantage.co/ The service is free and it will make the application so much more useable that with static data.

+The best thing is that the service appears to be CORS-enabled by default so I can call it directly from the client w/o running into cross-domain issues.

 ## Additional Notes

+### 11/6/2018
 I found a cool tool that generates Typescript classes from JSON.
-This will come in handy as the JSON returned by https://www.alphavantage.co/ has
+This will come in handy as the JSON returned by https://www.alphavantage.co/ is very poorly formatted ( it's keys have spaces).

+### 11/7/2018
+I added a Routing Module. with the following routes :

+/quote
+/quote/{msft}
+/quote/{msft}/details
+/quote/{msft}/addNews
+/quote/{msft}/addSymbol

+I only want to show ticker-details, ticker-chart, and ticker-news when a quote is selected so I created a ticker-container and nested the informational components within it.
+When a symbol is selected from ticker-component I plan on adding it to the url as a param ( ex: msft; above ).
+I am using the ActivatedRoute class from the Router Module to "sniff" for the param on the url.
+I only display the quote-container if a symbol exists.
+This link was a lot of help: [Stack Overflow](https://stackoverflow.com/questions/45309131/angular-2-4-how-to-get-route-parameters-in-app-component)

 # Angular Seed